jakehanson/SSD_Listings_Survery/SSD Notes.md

 ## SSD Notes

-Now we know how to create an SQL database using the myPhpAdmin through XAMPP.
-Now, I can put my SSD project into the htdocs folder of the XAMPP directory, and it will have access to any database in myPhpAdmin, assuming I connect the databases properly.
-This should allow me to get forms with PHP up and running.
+Let's try to change the attribute of a PHP class using an HTML checkbox.
+It looks like if I use a form in HTML, the action of the form can be to run/submit a PHP file.
+It also looks like variables in the php file can be modified using HTML checkboxes.

 **To Do:**

+- [ ] Split form across multiple HTML pages

-- [ ] Create my SQL database
+- [x] Create my SQL database
-  - [ ] Name, Age, Email, Phone, *Listings Checked*
-  - [ ] I will also need a table that maps listing numbers to their descriptions.
-This could be an SQL table or maybe javascript or something.

-- [ ] "Creating an SQL database from a form".
+- [x] "Creating an SQL database from a form".
 SQL lets you create and manipulate a relational database.

-- [ ] Fix checkboxes

 - [ ] Make sure all the pages follow the setup for pages 1,2 and 16 (with the div) and content.
 Click on the stuff below to see the HTML.